Standard Scope of Services

 - Enter into any private dwelling in the case of flats, apartments, maisonettes or similar dwellings, other than as necessary to report properly on measures required under the relevant fire safety legislation (eg the fire resistance of flat entrance doors).
 Depending on the scope of the fire risk assessment and the legal jurisdiction, this may exclude houses of multiple occupation (HMOs).

-The fire risk assessment will not encompass property protection and business continuity issues.
+- Property protection and business continuity issues.

 Health and Safety Considerations

-The assessor shall, where necessary, provide basic PPE including hard hat, high visibility jacket or waistcoat and protective footwear.
+The supplier shall, where necessary, provide basic PPE including hard hat, high visibility jacket or waistcoat and protective footwear.
 The client shall provide PPE appropriate for all other hazards including, but not limited to, ear defenders, fall arresters, breathing apparatus and floatation aids.

 Where safety training is required on-site, the client shall inform the supplier prior to any contract being agreed and provide the training free-of-charge.

 During the assessment, all site safety rules and control measures will be observed.
-No activities will be undertaken by the risk assessor that will create either additional hazard or raise the risk level from any existing hazard on-site.
+No activities will be undertaken by the Fire risk assessor that will create either additional hazard or raise the risk level from any existing hazard on-site.

 Quality